Marianas-Rai-Corp/block-lotto-devkit-docs/content.en/docs/app/checkout/_index.md

 ### Hooks
 - [**useCheckout**](/docs/hooks/use-checkout/): A custom hook that provides the following states:
-  - `hasAgreed` (boolean): Indicates whether the user has agreed to the Terms of Service.
+  - `hasAgreed` (boolean): Indicates whether the user has agreed to the Terms of Service and can now go to the email stage
-  - `hasEmail` (boolean): Checks if the user has provided an email address.
+  - `hasEmail` (boolean): Indicates if the user has provided a valid email address and can now head to the purchase options
-  - `showKyc` (boolean): Determines if KYC verification is required.
+  - `showKyc` (boolean): Determines if KYC verification is required to continue

 {{% hint warning %}}
 **Important:**